 Be aware, however, that configuring resource reservations will reduce the number of virtual machines that can be run on a system.
-This is because ESXi will keep available enough host memory to fulfill all reservations and won't power-on a virtual machine if doing so would reduce the available memory to less than the reserved amount.
+This is because ESXi will keep available enough host memory to fulfill all reservations (both for virtual machines and for overhead) and won't power-on a virtual machine if doing so would reduce the available memory to less than the reserved amount.